AmanSultanBaig/CSV-Task-with-NodeJS/README.md

 ## Sever

-After clone this project go to `Server` Folder with This cmd : `cd server` & run This cmd `npm i` or `npm install`, it will install all necessary packages which are required to execute server application with their given version in `package.json`
+After clone this project go to `Server` Folder with This cmd : `cd server` & run This cmd `npm i` or `npm install`, it will install all necessary packages which are required to execute server application with their given version in `package.json`, after completing installation, run `npm start`, to `serve` server application,

 ## Database Info